GSA/fpki-guides/_profiles/21_all_piv_auth.md

 ### Mandatory Extensions

 **Notes:**
-* If a critical extension is NOT listed in this worksheet, it MUST NOT be included in certificates or CRLs issued under the _Common Policy CP_.
-Issuers may include additional information in non-critical extensions for local use, but other Federal PKI organizations are not required to process it.
+* Critical extensions that are NOT listed in the profile MUST NOT be included in certificates or CRLs issued under the _Common Policy CP_.
+Issuers may include information in non-critical extensions for local use, but other Federal PKI organizations are not required to process it.
 * The OSCP server must respond on Port 80.<!--Can this statement go into the profile somewhere?-->

 | **Extension** |  **Critical** | **PIV (14)** | **Derived PIV (15)**  |  **PIV-I (16)** |